napari/docs/docs/developers/coredev/packaging.md

 We provide three different outputs in the conda package recipe:

 - `napari-base`: This is the package that ships the actual source and data.
 The runtime requirements only include the basic functionality.
-This package is only recommended as a dependency for plugins and other projects.
-End users should not need this, since it mostly correspond to the "library layer" of `napari`
+This package is recommended as a dependency for plugins and other projects.
+Most end users will prefer the `napari` package, below, but this one may be useful for those wanting a more minimal environment.
 - `napari`: This output is what most users want.
 It depends on `napari-base`, and adds optional yet recommended dependencies for (performant) GUI usage, like the plugin manager or numba.
 Note that the Qt backend is _not_ included.